 Climate change is renowned as being uncertain.
 It is proposed that only the impact of climate change on feeders (watercourses flowing into the canals, including from groundwater sources) and reservoir inflows will be assessed.
-The impacts on canal losses, lockage or third party water sales should not be assessed, because the evidence of direct links between a changing climate and these parameters is not sufficiently robust to act as a useful decision making tool.
+The impacts on canal losses, lockage or third party water sales will not be assessed, because the evidence of direct links between a changing climate and these parameters is not sufficiently robust to act as a useful decision making tool.

 We intend to develop a bespoke approach to modelling the effects of climate change that is appropriate to the uncertainties associated with climate change science, the available resources and the technical requirements of the wider modelling solution used.
 We plan to use the assessment made by water companies (specifically United Utilities and Severn Trent9) as a benchmark and possibly adapt their approaches to our unique requirements.
+We intend to complete the above task using the following documents, and subsequent updates, where relevant and appropriate: